 - Consider cadence: If you want to cross-sell a complementary product as a permanent addition to a recurring order, offer complementary products that would be consumed on the same timeframe as the main product (such as shampoo and conditioner, not shampoo and styling pomade).

 - Leverage personalization technology: One of the great things about offering subscriptions is that repeat customers provide the opportunity to collect more data over the long term on shopping behaviors, preferences, etc. Feed this data into personalization tools that use machine-learning to help more finely tailor your offers (e.g., right item, right price, right time) at scale.

 Timing is everything

-When is the right time to implement a strategy to increase ASOV?
+When is the right time to implement a strategy for using the AOV eCommerce metric with subscription customers?
 We recommend that brands focus on boosting ASOV for subscription customers only after they see good results from their retention efforts.
 You want to make sure existing subscription customers are happy with the brand experience before you try to sell them more.
 Once retention rates are in a good place, then looking at ways to boost ASOV is the next step.
 We can help you get there – let’s talk!